ASU-EGR304-2025-F-209/ASU-EGR304-2025-F-209.github.io/docs/03-User-Needs-and Benchmarking.md

 28. The device is able to last multiple uses across a year.
 29. The device is easy to troubleshoot.
 30. The device displays system status.
+31. Reliable detection of door open and close events.
+32. Minimal false alarms.
+33. No missed door activity.
+34. Works in hot or cold temperatures.
+35. Functions reliably in humidity.
+36. Does not drift out of calibration.
+37. Compatible with wood, metal, and glass doors.
+38. Works even with slightly misaligned doors.
+39. Installation alignment does not need perfection.
+40. Not affected by door vibrations or slamming.
+41. Maintains stable Wi-Fi or Bluetooth connection.
+42. Works at the edge of network range.
+43. Automatically reconnects after outages.
+44. Compatible with major smart home systems.
+45. Avoids compatibility issues after updates.
+46. Easy and reliable pairing process.
+47. Remains discoverable during troubleshooting.
+48. Continues basic function even if the app crashes.
+49. Long battery life without frequent replacement.
+50. Accurate battery level reporting.
+51. Early warnings before battery failure.
+52. Option for wired power if needed.
+53. Battery performance unaffected by cold.
+54. Easy battery replacement.
+55. Keeps operating during short power interruptions.
+56. Quick and simple installation.
+57. Adhesive or mounting stays securely attached.
+58. Works on various door frame shapes.
+59. Resistant to pets, kids, and accidental bumps.
+60. Small and unobtrusive design.
+61. Fits uneven or textured surfaces.
+62. Clear installation instructions.
+63. Mounts without damaging the door.
+64. Does not interfere with door movement.
+65. Includes tamper detection.
+66. Prevents unauthorized resets.
+67. Uses encrypted communication.
+68. Does not leak activity or location data.
+69. Sends alerts if disabled or tampered with.
+70. Sends notifications in real time.
+71. Avoids spammy or excessive alerts.
+72. Sends alerts without noticeable delay.
+73. Adjustable alert sensitivity.
+74. Options to mute alerts when home.
+75. Backup alert method when phone is offline.
+76. Provides meaningful, clear notifications.
+77. Differentiates between open, closed, forced, and tampered states.
+78. Simple and intuitive app interface.
+79. Displays accurate sensor status.
+80. Syncs instantly when door state changes.
+81. App updates do not break functionality.
+82. Provides clear troubleshooting steps.
+83. App runs smoothly without freezing.
+84. Avoids requiring multiple apps.
+85. Shows easy-to-read history logs.
+86. Durable materials for long-term use.
+87. Survives door slams without damage.
+88. Resistant to moisture for bathrooms or exterior doors.
+89. Does not degrade under sunlight.
+90. Works reliably around dust and dirt.
+91. Operates in freezing temperatures.
+92. Prevents corrosion over time.
+93. Detects partial door openings when needed.
+94. Ignores movement from drafts.
+95. Works even after long periods of inactivity.
+96. Compatible with sliding or double doors.
+97. Sends reminders when the door is left open.
+98. Integrates with home automation routines.
+99. Functions reliably with multiple sensors nearby.
+100. Operates silently without making distracting noise.

+### Description of Process
+We looked up products on Google and Amazon and other websites and looked at the reviews of products related to our idea.
+We then took the general idea of the comment and found a need of a product based on the review.
+We then took all of our user needs and put them into a list.
+Next we organized them into 5 groups, 1.
+Installation & Ease of Use, 2.
+Reliability, Performance & Durability, 3.
+Power & Connectivity, 4.
+Security, Notifications & Safety, and 5.
+App Experience, Compatibility & Support.
+Then we took all of our needs again and ranked them based on how important we thought they were.